Frequently Asked Questions

 What protection is there for my money?

-In order to provide peace of mind to our Beneficiaries, we house our liquid funds at FDIC insured financial institutions.
-We also have insurances which provide coverages under an Errors and Omissions policy and a Fidelity (Crime) policy.
+We have insurances which provide coverage under an Errors and Omissions policy as well as a Fidelity (Crime) policy.
 We will provide a copy of these insurances upon request.

 In addition, we utilize an independent auditing firm (CBIZ MHM, LLC – Tampa Bay) to conduct an audit of all of our procedures and accountings.